 Building a treatment plan for a sleep disorder starts with uncovering the root cause of sleep problems.
 For treatment to be effective, care must be administered for the condition causing unhealthy sleep or sleep disorders.
-At Banner Health we provide our patients with customized care plans, working to not only treat sleep problems but also build a plan for a healthier lifestyle.
+At Banner Brain & Spine we provide our patients with customized care plans, working to not only treat sleep problems but also build a plan for a healthier lifestyle.

 We treat a variety of sleep disorders including:

-The type of sleep disorder you have will help determine the right kind of treatment option for you.
+The type of sleep disorder you have will help determine the right kind of treatment plan for you.
 Treatments may include:

 The first step in a treatment plan should aim to change sleep habits and address any issues that may be causing sleep problems or conditions.
 Often times working to eliminate stress, address medical conditions or switch from any medication that causes sleeplessness can restore healthy sleep patterns.
 If these measures are unsuccessful, working with a doctor for medical sleep disorder treatment is a recommended next step.